When Rust On Your Old Furnace Signals Replacement Time

 The Hidden Dangers Behind Visible Rust

 What makes rust particularly concerning is that it often signals problems you can’t see.
-A cracked heat exchanger, frequently caused by rust-induced corrosion, poses one of the most serious risks: carbon monoxide leaks.
-This colourless, odourless gas can cause headaches, dizziness, and in severe cases, fatal poisoning.
+A cracked heat exchanger, which can be caused by corrosion over time, is one of the most serious concerns because it can allow carbon monoxide to enter the home.
+Carbon monoxide is colourless and odourless, so it’s important to take any warning signs seriously and keep working CO alarms in place.

 Older furnaces may also harbour problems like faulty ignition systems or worn-out blower motors, all concealed behind rust-covered panels.
 These issues result in uneven heating, strange noises, or frequent cycling—clear signs that your system is working harder than it should and potentially creating fire hazards from overheating components.